threefoldtech/info_grid/src/flist/flist_hub/zos_hub.md

 curl -H "Authorization: bearer <API_token>" https://hub.grid.tf/api/flist/me/<flist_name> -X <COMMAND>
 ```

-For example, if we take the command `DELETE` of the previous section and we want to delete the FList `example-latest.flist` with the API Token `abc12`, we would write the following line:
+For example, if we take the command `DELETE` of the previous section and we want to delete the flist `example-latest.flist` with the API Token `abc12`, we would write the following line:

 ```bash
 curl -H "Authorization: bearer abc12" https://hub.grid.tf/api/flist/me/example-latest.flist -X DELETE
 ```

-As another template example, if we wanted to rename the FList `current-name-latest.flist` to `new-name-latest.flist`, we would use the following template:
+As another template example, if we wanted to rename the flist `current-name-latest.flist` to `new-name-latest.flist`, we would use the following template:

 ```bash
 curl -H "Authorization: bearer <API_token>" https://hub.grid.tf/api/flist/me/<current_flist_name>/rename/<new_flist_name> -X GET
 ```

-To upload an FList to the ZOS Hub, you would use the following template:
+To upload an flist to the ZOS Hub, you would use the following template:

 ```bash
 curl -H "Authorization: bearer <API_Token>" -X POST -F file=@my-local-archive.tar.gz \